 Natural Bridges State Beach is accessible to everyone.
 The best time to see butterflies there is from mid-October to late January.
 Guided tours are given on weekends from early October until the monarchs leave.

 The Pacific Grove Monarch Grove Sanctuary is so spectacular that the town of Pacific Grove is nicknamed "Butterfly Town, U.S.A."
 Docents are on hand during butterfly season.

 At the Ellwood Main Monarch Grove in Goleta just north of Santa Barbara, as many as 50,000 monarch butterflies spend the winter.
 The best time to see them take off is when the sun is straight overhead, between noon and 2:00 p.m.

 You can also see the butterflies at neighboring Coronado Butterfly Preserve.

 In some years, the Pismo Beach Monarch Grove hosts the most monarch butterflies in California.
 It's in an open area with lots of sunlight - and consequently more chance of seeing monarchs flying.

 You may also find the butterflies at Pismo State Beach, at the south end of the North Beach Campground.

 Why Monarch Butterflies Are Amazing

-That next generation of monarchs lay their eggs inland on milkweed plants in the Sierra Nevada foothills, and then they die.
-Their offspring the second generation hatches in the mountains.
-They fly into Oregon, Nevada or Arizona.
+That first generation of monarchs lay their eggs inland on milkweed plants in the Sierra Nevada foothills, and then they die.
+Their offspring (the second generation) hatches in the mountains.
+From there, they fly to Oregon, Nevada or Arizona.
 Third and fourth Monarch butterfly generations fan out even further.